 Our due diligence measures can provide only reasonable, not absolute, assurance regarding the source and chain of custody of the necessary conflict minerals in our products.
-Our due diligence processes are based on the data received from our direct suppliers of tungsten and tantalum (or of any material used in our manufacturing processes that contained tungsten and tantalum), which in turn is based on information received by those suppliers seeking similar data within their supply chains to identify the original sources of the necessary conflict minerals.
-We also rely, to a large extent, on information collected through CFSI's Conflict-Free Smelter Program.
-Such sources of information may yield inaccurate or incomplete information.
+Our due diligence processes are based on the data received from our direct suppliers of tungsten and/or tantalum or any material used in our manufacturing processes that contains tungsten and/or tantalum, which in turn is based on information received by those suppliers seeking similar data within their supply chains to identify the original sources of the necessary conflict minerals.
+We also rely, to a large extent, on information collected through the RMAP and designations made by RMI as part of RMAP, which may not yield accurate and complete information or make accurate designations in all cases.